 What are tapas?

 Tapas are little plates of food served in tapas bars thru-out Spain.
-Each region of Spain has its own specialty tapas, and " pan con tomate " is only found in the Spanish region of Cataluña.
-The food served in those little rustic tapas plates can be hot or cold, and it can be as diverse as a couple of scoops of stew, to a slice of tortilla de patatas to a little plate of Marcona almonds.
+Each region of Spain has its own specialty tapas, and pan con tomate is only found in the Spanish region of Cataluña.
+The food served in little rustic tapas plates can be hot or cold, and it can be as diverse as a couple of scoops of stew, to a slice of tortilla de patatas to a little plate of Marcona almonds or a plate of patatas bravas.

 A little personal story...